Current & Coming Exhibits

 April 26 – October 13, 2024

 Stephanie Sara Lifshutz is an artist and educator residing in Brooklyn, New York.
 She began working with glass while studying at the University of Wisconsin – Madison as a graduate student.
 As an undergraduate, she attended Franklin & Marshall College, where she studied photography and printmaking.
 Stephanie’s work is currently part of the traveling group exhibition, She Bends.
 A solo exhibition of her work, no time at all, was exhibited at Var Gallery in Milwaukee, Wisconsin in 2022.
 Other solo exhibitions include but i don’t mind, UrbanGlass, 2020 and PLEASE GO AWAY, Rare Air, Governor’s Island, New York.
 She was the recipient of a 2016 professional development grant from the University of Wisconsin.
-She is currently serving as an adjunct professor of glass at Alfred University in New York.
+She currently teaches at Tyler School of Art & Architecture at Temple University in Philadelphia.

 “I often think about our private spaces and the different ways we present ourselves depending on who we interact with, including the rawemotion in the everyday routine that often gets overlooked, or hidden purposely.
 My latest body of work has been about turning the viewership onto myself, and the emotions I now run through with recent experiences of loss and grief.
 Through the use of sculpture and performance I am addressing universal experiences people share, even though my work is generated out of a very personal place.
 We are often conditioned to hide our emotions from others unless they are positive – and also to dismiss the ordinary unless it be considered extraordinary.
 I prefer to meditate on the seemingly insignificant repetitions of everyday routines and to appreciate them for what they are, the truest experiences of our lives without premeditation for presentation.
 Through the use of neon and text I communicate “suggested commands” playing off the history of signage as a direct instruction to the viewer, inviting those who read my signs to act of their own volition.
 The work is directly related to my identity as a feminist Jewish woman and the verbiage I have been conditioned and often expected to use as a form of politeness in order to phrase questions and appeals as nonthreatening requests.”